Tristan’s Landlord-Tenant Law Blog

 Read More

-Tristan Pettit Tristan Pettit
+Atty.
+Tristan R. Pettit Atty.
+Tristan R. Pettit

 How Are Landlords Affected Now That The Consumer Financial Protection Bureau Has Been Told to “stand down from performing any work task” by the President?